tmroyal/homunculus/README.md

 Homunculus is a free and open source synth based on a very simplified model of the human voice.
 A band limited impulse train models glottal pulses, and a bank of resonant filters models the shape of the mouth, toungue, etc. While this synth can create sounds that are human-like, it is capable of producing a range of sounds.

+## Installation ##

+There is a [macOS installer](https://github.com/tmroyal/homunculus/releases/download/v0.1.0/humunculus_0.1.0.dmg) available.

+A Windows installer is fortcoming very soon.

 ## Using homunculus ##

 ### LFO and ADSR